 In 1660 the village of Eyam was stuck by the plague and went into isolation.
 When the plague was at its height villagers buried their dead in the gardens of their cottages and four of these grave remain at Bretton Hostel, surrounded by the meadows and moors of the dark peak.
 Bretton Hostel and the plague village of Eyam are a ready made holiday, with a world of interest and education in the very fabric of the village, gorgeous countryside to explore and comfortable self-catering accommodation.

 I first heard of the Lincolnshire Wolds as a member of the YHA, hearing talk of the iconic Woodys Top Youth Hostel.
 It took another 20 year to get around to visiting this quiet and beautiful area, by which time Woodys Top hostel had closed.
-However I soon found, hidden amidst the beautiful countryside, other remnants from the iconic era of rambling that founded the YHA.
+However I soon found, hidden amidst the beautiful countryside, other remnants from the historic era of rambling that founded the YHA.

 South Lincolnshire Walking Festival